-In 2012, 71% of VBM voters were age 44 and older, compared to only 58.5% of poll ballots.
-As with the state's overall voter population, voters age 64 and older hold the largest proportion of VBM ballots.
-In contrast, it is those age 44-53 who hold the largest proportion of poll voters - 21.7% (slightly decreased since in 2004).
+In 2012, 71% of VBM voters were age 44 and older, compared to only 58.5% voters who used poll ballots.
+As with the state's overall voter population, voters age 64 and older comprised the largest proportion of VBM voters.
+In contrast, voters age 44-53 make up the largest proportion of poll voters - 21.7% (slightly decreased since 2004).

-Over the past decade, the VBM and poll voter populations in California have both increased in their proportions of older voters.
-In 2012, the age 64 and older proportion of California's VBM voters was 32.1%, up from 28.9% in 2004.
-Although the gap between youth VBM voters and those age 64 and older has decreased since 2004 (6 percentage points), there remains a 27 percentage point gap between the youth and 64 and older proportion of all VBM voters.
+Over the past decade, the VBM and poll voter populations in California have both increased their proportions of older voters.
+In 2012, the proportion of California's VBM voters age 64 and older was 32.1%, up from 28.9% in 2004.
+Although the gap between youth VBM voters and those age 64 and older decreased between 2004 and 2012 (6 percentage points), there remains a 27 percentagepoint gap between the proportion of youth voters and the proportion of voters age 64 and older.
 In contrast, there is just a 9 percentage point gap between the youth and 64 and older proportion of the poll vote.

-VBM Voters: Fewer Latinos and More Asians
+VBM Voters: Fewer Latinos and More Asian-Americans

 Among VBM voters, Latinos are underrepresented and Asians are overrepresented compared to their proportions of California's total vote.
-In November 2012, Latinos made up 14.4% of VBM ballots, but 24.4% of poll voters (they are 19.5 % of California's total 13 million voters in 2012).
-Since 2004, Latino increases in the proportion of the poll vote have slightly outpaced increases in their share of VBM voters; 5.8 percentage points compared to 4.2 percentage points.
-Asians make up 9% of VBM ballot versus just over 6% of poll voters (compared to 7.5% of all California voters).
+In November 2012, Latinos made up 14.4% of VBM ballots, but 24.4% of poll voters (they accounted for 19.5 % of California's total 13 million voters in 2012).
+Since 2004, Latino increases in the proportion of the poll vote have slightly, outpaced increases in the Latino share of VBM voters 5.8 percentage points compared to 4.2 percentage points.
+In 2012, Asian Americans accounted for 9% of ballot voters versus just over 6% of poll voters (compared to 7.5% of all California voters).
 Since 2004, Asians have increased their proportion of VBM voters slightly by a 1.3 percentage point, while staying consistent in their share of the poll vote during the same time period.
-Given the projected large increases in Latino voters over the next 30 years, if lower VBM use by Latinos (and higher poll use)

-continues then a strong impact could be seen on the state's overall VBM use rates.
-Note: African-Americans were not examined in this analysis due to limitations in the data.
+The number of Latino voters is projected to greatly increase over the next 30 years.
+If Latinos continue to demonstrate lower VBM use (and higher rates of poll use), then we may see a strong downward trend in the state's overall VBM use rates.
+Note: African Americans were not examined in this analysis due to limitations in the data.
 See Notes.

-VBM Voters: Higher Proportion Democrat than Poll Voters.
+VBM Voters: Higher Proportion Democrat than Poll Voters

-In 2012, despite their somewhat lower VBM use rates than Republicans (and because of their overall greater numbers in the electorate), over 43% of VBM voters were affiliated as Democratic, 33.8% were Republican and 17.8% NPP.
+In 2012, Democrats had somewhat lower VBM rates than Republicans.
+However, in part due to Democrats' overall greater numbers in the electorate, over 43% of VBM voters were affiliated as Democratic, 33.8% were Republican and 17.8% NPP.
 In contrast, 46% of poll voters were affiliated as Democratic, with 29.6% Republican and 18.8% NPP.
 Democratic proportions for both voter groups have remained steady since 2002.
-Over the last decade, Republican proportions have declined slightly more for VBMs than poll voters.
-No Party Preference (NPP) proportions have increased slightly for VBM compared with poll voters.
+Over the last decade, Republican proportions have declined slightly more for VBM voters than poll voters.
+NPP proportions have increased slightly for VBM voters compared with poll voters.